 If you want to venture out you won’t have to go far to discover some great places; it’s only about 20 minutes to the coast where you can spend the day at Lyme Regis, Charmouth, or Seaton.
 If you need to stock up on provisions the towns of Honiton, Axminster and Taunton are within easy reach, or pootle about the lanes to Millers Farm Shop where you can buy all manner of local delights.

 There’s heaps you can do; take the young ‘uns to Ferne Animal Sanctuary, or Axe Valley Wildlife Park, go and soak up a bit of history at Forde Abbey or Killerton House, take a trip to Diggerland, Mansell Raceway or Crealy Adventure Park.
-If you want to eat out there are some very good pubs and restaurants around if you don’t mind driving; we’d recommend The Kings Arms just up the road in Stockland, the Cotley Inn at Wambrook, the Holt in Honiton, the Candlelight Inn at Bishopswood, The Shed Steakhouse & Grill in Seaton, or Robot Pizza in Axminster.
+If you want to eat out there are some very good pubs and restaurants around if you don’t mind driving; we’d recommend The Kings Arms just up the road in Stockland, the Cotley Inn at Wambrook, the Holt in Honiton, the Candlelight Inn at Bishopswood or The Shed Steakhouse & Grill in Seaton.
 You may not feel the need to go anywhere at all though, you’ll probably be more than happy at Shires, or just ambling about the footpaths through the fields.
 You can get up in the morning, put on your boots and stroll up the lane to buy fresh eggs for breakfast.
 Perfick.